 Selfie Stick

 “A selfie is a self-portrait photograph, typically taken with a digital camera or camera phone held in the hand or supported by a selfie stick” [wikipedia].
-Yes… this term has become so popular that is at top of the Oxford Dictionary’s rankings.
+Yes… this term has become so popular that is at the top of the Oxford Dictionary’s rankings.

 So even though a selfie stick can reach a high level of uncoolness, the truth is that they are an excellent tool if there is no one to take a picture of us, or if we do not trust strange photographers.
-We want to avoid a random arm in the shot, and also get a better angle, so better to get a selfie stick.
+We want to avoid a random arm in the shoot and also get a better angle, so better to get a selfie stick.

 What to consider: